 You will not receive an Economic Impact Payment if your adjusted gross income is more than:

 And, you won’t receive a stimulus check if you can be claimed as a dependent, do not have a valid Social Security number, or are a nonresident alien.
-If you filed Forms 1040-NR, 1040-PR, or 1040-SS for 2019, you also won’t receive a check.
+If you filed Forms 1040-NR, 1040-PR, or 1040-SS for 2019 or 2020, you also won’t receive a check.

 I’m receiving unemployment benefits.
 Can I get it?

 If you’re receiving unemployment benefits, you can absolutely qualify for the Economic Impact Payment if you meet the eligibility requirements.

 I took out a PPP loan.
 Can I get the check?

 If you received a Paycheck Protection Program loan, you are still eligible to receive a stimulus check if you meet the Economic Impact Payment eligibility requirements.